-Investing in real estate, particularly in multi-family properties, can be a lucrative venture.
-However, understanding the financial returns on your investment is essential to making informed decisions.
-ROI, or return on investment, is a critical metric that helps investors gauge the profitability of a property.
+Rental property investing, particularly in multi-family properties, can be a lucrative venture.
+However, understanding the financial returns on your real estate investment is essential to making informed decisions.
+ROI, or return on investment, is a critical metric that helps real estate investors gauge the profitability of an investment property.

 What Is ROI and Why Is It Important?

-- How well the property align with your financial goals.
+• How well the rental property aligns with your financial goals.

-- Whether to hold, sell, or reinvest in another property.
+• Whether to hold, sell, or reinvest in another rental property.

 Key Components of ROI for Multi-Family Properties